Carnival Cruise Line: Company structure

 Carnival is one of ten cruise lines owned by the world's largest cruise ship operator, the American-British Carnival Corporation & plc.
 In 2021, Carnival Cruise Line was estimated to hold a 7.6% share of cruise industry revenue and 18.2% of passengers.
 It has 24 vessels and is the largest fleet in the Carnival group.
 The ships fly flags of convenience: 17 of the ships fly the Panama flag and seven that of the Bahamas.
+The company has legal domicile in Panama with plans to move it to Bermuda.

 Its headquarters are in Doral, Florida, United States.
 The North American division of Carnival Corporation has executive control over the corporation and is headquartered in Doral.
 The headquarters of the company and its parent company are scheduled to move to the Waterford Business District in Miami-Dade County in 2028.

 Leadership

 Carnival has had five presidents since its foundation in 1972.